Victoria’s tall forests

 The planet can't tolerate anymore warming.
 We must stop new fossil fuels.

 Following the 2019-2020 fires we supported the release of a major report, After the Fires: protecting our forest refuges highlighting critical areas of habitat, refuges for the wildlife that made it through the fires, that need to be spared from logging if endangered species are to stand a chance.

 You're making a difference!

 With your support we are working hard to safeguard Victoria's forests and the wonderful species that live in them.
-We’re establishing the Emerald Link, a community-led initiative based on nature-tourism opportunities and a positive vision for the forest and communities of East Gippsland, championing the formation of the Great Forest National Park, and helping people and businesses make an informed and ethical choice about the paper products they purchase.
+We’re establishing the Emerald Link, a community-led initiative based on nature-tourism opportunities and a positive vision for the forest and communities of East Gippsland, championing the formation of the Great Forest National Park, and helping people and businesses make an informed and ethical choice about the paper and packaging products they purchase.